 Search engines count heading tags as team leaders who represent the entire team.
 Similarly, heading tags represent the page and paragraphs of text underneath.
 The H1 tag represents the title of the entire web page while H2, H3 are representatives of paragraphs.

-Therefore, the best SEO practice is to use H1 only once on a web page and H2 not more than twice or thrice depending on the length of the page.
+Therefore, the best SEO practices suggest to use H1 only once on a web page and H2 not more than twice or thrice depending on the length of the page.
 Use H3 and the rest of the heading tags freely by following the hierarchy of the content layout and structure/architecture.
 You should have it clear in your mind what you want to highlight using various heading tags.
 Those are not mere paragraph separators, but very meaningful for the readers.

 7. Optimizing Images in Ecommerce SEO